10.2.1. COBOL Package – Extend Schema to Handle EBCDIC¶

 return subrow

 10.2.1.5.2.
-Character File
+Character File¶

-class cobol.Character_File
+class

-This is subclass of COBOL_File that handles COBOL data parsing where the underlying file is text.
+that handles COBOL data parsing where the underlying file is text.
 Since the file is text, Python handles any OS-level bytes-to-text conversions.

 class Character_File( COBOL_File ):